oktadev/okta-blog/_source/_posts/2023-09-14-spring-boot-keycloak-kubernetes.md

 **Important note**: Keycloak client applications (a monolith or microservices) will fail to start until Let's Encrypt has issued the certificate and it has synchronized inside the cluster.
 In the following section, the issuance process is explained in more detail.

-The certificate might take some minutes to be ready, you can check the status by inspecting the object events:
+The certificate might take several minutes to be ready, you can check the status by inspecting the object events:

 ```shell
 kubectl describe certificate keycloak-ssl -n demo